The Simplification of Spinor Connection and Classical Approximation: discussion and conclusion

 \section{discussion and conclusion}

-From the above calculation and results we learn that, to represent the spinor connection by $\Up_\mu$ and $\Om_\mu$ not only makes the calculation simple, but also highlights their different physical meanings. $\Up_\mu$ mainly corresponds to the geometrical calculations, but $\Om_\mu$ corresponds to the intrinsic curvature of the space-time, which leads to dynamical effects, namely the gravitomagnetic field.
-The validity of the representation depends on the quaternion structure of the space-time.
+To split the spinor connection into $\Up_\mu$ and $\Om_\mu$ not only makes calculation simple, but also highlights their different physical meanings. $\Up_\mu$ corresponds to geometrical calculations, but $\Om_\mu$ has complex form and leads to dynamical effects. $\Om_\mu$ couples with the spin $s^\mu$ of a spinor, which provides location and navigation functions for a spinor.
+In this representation, the connection only depends on metric but is independent of Dirac or Pauli matrices, and their classical approximation is parallel to the speed of spinor.

-In the space-time with intrinsic nondiagonal metric, the spinor particles do not move strictly along the geodesics, so the principle of equivalence is broken down by spinors.
-The other interaction potentials also lead to the deviation from the geodesics\cite{gu3}.
-All these deviations are proportional to the speed of the particles.

-{In (\ref{4.19}), the gravitomagnetic potential is $\vec \Om$.
-The gravitomagnetism of the weak field was derived in \cite{gm1,gm2,gm3}, where the gravitomagnetic potential in the harmonic coordinate system is equivalent to